xmatters/xm-labs-xMatters-By-Phone/README.md

 8) Set the Function **Path**. _See below for proper Paths_.

 9) Clear Twilio Code and copy the code from this repository to Twilio.
+We will configure these in the next section.

 10) **Save**.